 Watch the vlog review:

 NB.
-I received a sample of Noughty‘s Wave Hello shampoo, conditioner and curl creme in exchange for an unbiased review on this blog and vlog post.
+I received a sample of Noughty Wave Hello haircare collection (shampoo, conditioner and curl creme) in exchange for an unbiased review on this blog and vlog post.
 All opinions, photos and content are my own and shouldn’t be used without my consent.